There have been many instances of a pair of brothers turning out for the same team over the years.

 7. Andre Ayew and Jordan Ayew – Swansea City

-The Ayew brothers, Andre Ayew and Jordan Ayew have both featured for Swansea City and the Ghana national team as well.
+The Ayew siblings, Andre Ayew and Jordan Ayew have both featured for Swansea City and the Ghana national team as well.
 They are the sons of former Ghana captain, Abedi Pele.
 They are still contracted with the Swans but were sent out on loans.
 While the younger of the two, Jordan Ayew, played last season on loan at Crystal Palace, the elder brother, Andre Ayew featured for the Turkish club, Fenerbache.
 They might take the field together yet again in the new season of the EFL Championship.

 6. Kevin-Prince Boateng and Jerome Boateng – Hertha Berlin